 Finding an employee is not just a random process.
 It takes time and patience to find a right person for the job that believes in the company’s culture and has the skills to do the job well.
 Companies don’t want to waste their time on a wrong person, so they hire a professional to find an employee that fits the best in the company.
-So, if you ever went through the recruitment process, you know that there are a few steps that will lead you to actually getting a job.
+So, if you ever went through the steps in recruitment, you know that there are a few steps that will lead you to actually getting a job.

 What is actually the recruitment process?